-All of our member societies, as well as the Ethnic Heritage Center itself, have amassed book and archival collections.
+All of our member societies, as well as the Ethnic Heritage Center itself, have amassed photographs, documents, artifacts and other archival materials.

 THE CONNECTICUT AFRO-AMERICAN HISTORICAL SOCIETY COLLECTION

 This collection was originally formed by the Connecticut Afro-American Historical Society, which was founded in 1971 by local residents led by the late Ernest Saunders.
 The books, photos and other items in this collection were housed for years in a building on Orchard Street, until financial issues in the 1990s made relocation necessary.
 The Dixwell Community House, or “Q” House, as it was called, gave the collection a home in 1996.
 The Q House eventually closed in 2003, but the archive remained in storage there.

 In March 2007, the Ethnic Heritage Center was named custodian of the collection.
 Southern Connecticut State University made additional space available to the Center, in order to provide proper housing for this large and varied archive, which includes photographs, artifacts, papers, books, periodicals, organizational flyers and other types of materials which document the history of New Haven’s vibrant African American community.

 Over the years that the Q House was closed, the collection fell into disarray.
 Members of the Greater New Haven African American Historical Society and staff of the Ethnic Heritage Center are working to catalogue and preserve the collection and make it available to researchers as soon as possible.

 A recent exhibit at the Ethnic Heritage Center, “New Haven’s African American Heritage: A Bridge to Today,” featured reproductions of some of the materials from the collection.

 ABOUT THE NEW HAVEN PUBLIC SCHOOL ENROLLMENT RECORDS